-In the following part of this Section, the results are also presented in terms of contribution of wide-swath altimetry data to the reduction of error (ER\), both in ocean analysis and forecasting.
-In order to assess the impact of future satellite missions with respect to the current constellation of nadir altimeters, ER\ is defined as the percentage decrease of the error with respect to OSSE1, i.e.
+In the following part of this Section, the results are presented also in terms of contribution of wide-swath altimetry data to the reduction of the error (ER), both in the ocean analysis and forecast.
+In order to asses the impact of future satellite missions with respect to the current constellation of nadir altimeters, the ER is defined as the percentage decrease of the error with respect to the OSSE1, i.e.